 • 4-Build notes (work-table/building the boat) 12-pages

 • Template-2 (9mm Ply + MFD) 5-Pages

 Download links to these files are emailed to you immediately upon payment.
 You will also be taken to a download page with the above links.
 You can download the files as many times as you need and free lifetime updates to the plans will be emailed to you when any improvements or upgrades are made.
-Please note, these plans are for building one boat only.

 A more detailed list with more explanations and tips is included in the plans, but below will give you an idea for costing your boat.